TongZhao1030/Tongzhao1030.github.io/_pages/portfolio.md

 - Self-improvement Star of the Year in Yingcai Honors College, 2024
 - **Scholarship for Outstanding Students in UESTC**, 2023
 - **First Prize in the Yingcai-Huawei Scholarship** (**top 1%**), 2023
-- Technology Innovation Star of the Year in Yingcai Honors College, 2023
+- Science and Technology Innovation Star of the Year in Yingcai Honors College, 2023
 - First Prize for Best Project in the New Engineering Education Curriculum of UESTC (**top 1%**), 2023
 - Excellent Program, College Student Innovation and Entrepreneurship Program in UESTC, 2023
 - Gold Award for Engineering Innovation and Design Course Project Exhibition (**top 1%**), 2023